Updated December 2023

-However, cold email is often confused with spam email, which is illegal in most cases.
-Spam is defined as "unsolicited bulk email".
-Spam email is often not relevant to the recipients and not personalized.
+However, cold email is often confused with spam, which is illegal in most cases.

-Most countries have introduced anti-spam laws such as CAN-SPAM ACT & GDPR to prevent people from sending spam emails.
-This is why it’s important for sales professionals to know the difference between cold emails vs spam emails.
+Most countries have introduced anti-spam laws such as the CAN-SPAM ACT to prevent people from sending spam emails.

 Disclaimer: This article is not legal advice.
 The information in this article is provided for general informational purposes only, and may not be up-to-date with current laws in your jurisdiction.